theypsilon/arraygen/README.md

 #### Implicit selection of Fields by their Types

-With the clause `implicit_select_all`, you may select fields without using `in_array`, check [this section in the documentation](https://docs.rs/arraygen/0.2.0/arraygen/derive.Arraygen.html#implicitly-selection-fields-by-their-types) to see an exmaple.
+With the clause `implicit_select_all`, you may select fields without using `in_array`, check [this section in the documentation](https://docs.rs/arraygen/0.2.0/arraygen/derive.Arraygen.html#implicitly-selection-fields-by-their-types) to see an example.

 ## Documentation